 - 1. ALWAYS level and stabilize the RV, BEFORE operating your slideout system. - 2.
+CHECK that your auxiliary battery is fully charged or the RV is connected to shore power.

+To maximize available power, turn OFF all unnecessary lights.

-Check that your auxiliary battery is fully charged or the RV is connected to shore power.
-Turn off all unnecessary lights to maximize available power. - 3.
-Close all cabinet doors and drawers. - 4.
-BEFORE extending or retracting: - Check that the interior path of the slideout room is clear of people, pets, furniture, clothing, etc. - Check that the exterior path of the slideout room is free from any obstructions.
+- 3. CLOSE all cabinet doors and drawers. - 4.
+BEFORE extending or retracting the slideout room: - CHECK that the interior path of the slideout room is clear of people, pets, furniture, clothing, etc. - CHECK that the exterior path of the slideout room is free from any obstructions.